Petrol, diesel prices today: Fuel rates remain steady in major cities

 {{/adFree}}

-The price of petrol in Delhi today stands at ₹96.72 per litre as against ₹105.41 per litre prior to the cut in excise duty, and the price of diesel stands at ₹89.62 per litre from its earlier price of ₹96.67.
-While in Mumbai, one litre of petrol costs ₹111.35 and diesel is retailing at ₹97.28 per litre.
+The cost of petrol in Delhi today stands at ₹96.72 per litre from ₹105.41 per litre before the cut in excise duty, and diesel price stands at ₹89.62 per litre against its earlier price of ₹96.67.
+The cost of petrol in Mumbai is at ₹111.35 per litre and diesel is retailing at ₹97.28 per litre.
+Petrol price in Chennai stands at ₹102.63 per litre and diesel price today stands at ₹94.24 per litre.
+In Kolkata, petrol is retailing at ₹106.03 per litre and diesel at ₹92.76 per litre.

 {{^adFree}}